Patriots chase 7th straight AFC title berth against Titans

 “Nobody respects us.
 Nobody really expects a lot from us.
 That’s fine,” he said.
 “We haven’t been a very successful team in the last 10 years.
 So it’s easy for people to overlook us.
 So we’ve got to take care of business and start winning games like this to get the respect that we desire.”

-To get it, they’ll have to stop a quarterback that has been virtually unbeatable in this round of the postseason.
+To get it, they’ll have to stop a quarterback that has been nearly unbeatable in this round of the postseason.

 Brady is 11-2 in 13 divisional-round games since 2002 , passing for 3,700 yards and 28 touchdowns.